ChargePoint $639 vs Emporia $179 vs Wallbox $649 — 2026?

 How many miles do you drive daily?

-Under 30 miles daily: 16-32 amp charger sufficient (Emporia Smart adds 20-24 miles/hour).
+Under 30 miles daily 16-32 amp charger sufficient (Emporia Smart adds 20-24 miles/hour).
 Overnight charging fully replenishes battery.
+See our Roborock Q5 Max Vs Dreame D10 Plus 2 comparison for a deeper breakdown.

 4. WiFi and Smart Features